impensavel/essence/docs/XMLEssence.md

 Refer to the [documentation](http://php.net/manual/en/libxml.constants.php) for the complete list of supported `LIBXML_*` constants.

 ### namespaces
-For some XML documents, we need to register one or more namespaces in order to parse the data properly.
+For some XML documents, we might need to register a namespace in order to parse the data properly.

 ```php
 $essence->extract($input, array(